Researching and writing about British history, writers and traditions are fascinating to me.

 On the 31st July 1786 John Wilson published Poems, Chiefly in the Scottish Dialect for three shillings a copy.
 It was acclaimed and became known as the Kilmarnock volume.
 At the age of twenty seven Robbie Burns was famous throughout Scotland.

-More Illegitimate Children and Tam o' Shanter
+More Infidelities and Tam o' Shanter

 A second and expanded edition of his book was published by William Creech in Edinburgh on the 17th April 1787.
 In November 1786 Burns made the journey north east to Edinburgh by pony to escape the Armours’.
 This volume brought him international praise.